EL1909/bavarian-christus/README.md

 - Icons used for social network links and as decoration in Post submit section are taken from fontawesome.com

 Media
-- All images belong to the developer.
+- All text and images belong to the developer.